Noranda railway station

 Noranda railway station is a suburban rail station that is part of the Transperth network.
 It opened in 2024 as a station on the Ellenbrook line, serving the Perth suburbs of Beechboro, Kiara and Noranda.
 It is in the median of Tonkin Highway, just north of Benara Road.

+There are five trains per hour stopping at Noranda station during peak, reducing to four trains per hour outside peak.
+A journey to Perth station takes 18 minutes.